-- Be at least 17 years of age as of the first day of scheduled classes, and - Be a high school graduate or hold a High School Equivalency Diploma, or successfully pass the Next Generation Accuplacer test with minimum scores of Reading (220) Quantitative Reasoning (220), and - Ability to pass a physical exam (lift 50 lbs).
+- Be at least 17 years of age as of the first day of scheduled classes, and - Be a high school graduate or its equivalent,, or successfully pass the Next Generation Accuplacer test with minimum scores of Reading (220) Quantitative Reasoning (220), and - Ability to pass a physical exam (lift 50 lbs.).
 Completed physical exam must be submitted prior to first day of the scheduled clinical portion of the program.